marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 [^rounding]: Numbers are rounded for simplicity.
 [^location]: Prices may vary according to the country.
 This analysis was based in Germany.
 [^discounts]: No special discounts applied -- just the regular price on the app or website.
+For example, One Sec has a 50% discount for students.
-[^fake-free]: Technically, there's a free version.
+[^fake-free]: Technically, some apps have a free version.
 But it's so limited that I consider it paid.
 For example, if blocking more than one app requires a subscription, it's not really free.
+This includes: One Sec, Clearspace, BePresent.